-Our first and second graders begin each day with a Bible time consisting of engaging, age-appropriate stories and activities.
+Our second graders begin each day with a Bible time consisting of engaging, age-appropriate stories and activities.
 Students work on Scripture memory every day in an active way through sign language and/or songs.
 The children also have the opportunity to pray for needs and to offer thanks.
 Throughout the day, students are encouraged to relate God’s Word to daily life, whether in their relationships with God, other people, or His creation.

 The Children’s Illustrated Bible